-Lahore is not a newly developed city.
-It is old enough to grasp the stories of Kings and Queens which we usually read in books only.
-This city was central even from the great Mughal Empire, who built fabulous forts and buildings in this city.
+Lahore is not a newly developed city, it’s old enough to grasp the stories of Kings and Queens which we usually read in books only.
+This city was central even from the great Mughal Empire, who built fabulous forts and royal buildings in this city.
 Lahore is actually a cultural city representing the traditions and culture of Punjab.

-Some of the most important places which must be visited by anyone whether men or women traveling from Western Areas.
+We have compiled list of some of the most important places which must be visited by any traveller.

-One of the Largest Mosque of the World-Badshahi Mosque Lahore
+One of the Largest Mosque of the World -Badshahi Masjid, Lahore

 Badshahi Mosque a must see place in Lahore, is a religious place for Muslims, with an accommodation of almost 30,000 people to offer prayer at a time.
 The architecture and tranquillity is incredible.